 The reason, he was told, was that the trial was unable to be correctly registered during the shutdown - but late on Thursday he was relieved to hear that the Food and Drug Administration had found a solution.

-It's a word that is rarely heard in the UK but it's been inescapable in the media coverage of the latest political crisis to grip Washington.
+10. British people now know what 'furlough' means It's a word that is rarely heard in the UK but it's been inescapable in the media coverage of the latest political crisis to grip Washington.

 While very familiar to Americans, its mention will have had the British reaching for dictionaries.